MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/scenes.md

 **ObjectBarExample**

-Shows Object Bar, a dynamic collection of objects positioned in a horizontal or vertical stack with an auto sized back plate.
+Shows Object Bar, a dynamic collection of objects positioned in a horizontal or vertical stack with an auto-sized back plate.

 **SampleEmptyMRTKScene**

 The sample empty MRTK scene only contains the core MRTK prefab (**MRTK XR Rig**) and the input simulator prefab (**MRTKInputSimulator**).
-It's intended to give developers an empty scene with the MRTK essentials only to get started.
+It's intended to give developers an empty scene with only the MRTK essentials necessary to get started.

 **SlateDrawingExample**